tomato42/tls13-spec/draft-ietf-tls-tls13.md

 The client write parameters are used by the server when receiving and processing records and vice versa.
-The algorithm used for generating these items from the security parameters is described in {{key-calculation}}.
+The algorithm used for generating these items from the security parameters is described in {{traffic-key-calculation}}.

 Once the security parameters have been set and the keys have been generated, the connection states can be instantiated by making them the current states.